 The College provides two options for requesting a transcript.
 Transcripts can be ordered and sent electronically through the College's website via Parchment for a per transcript charge payable to Parchment.
-Alternatively, students may obtain a paper transcript free of charge by completing The Transcript Request Form available online at www.pennhighlands.edu or at the Registrar's Office.
+Alternatively, students may obtain a paper transcript free of charge by completing a Transcript Request Form available online at www.pennhighlands.edu or at the Registrar's Office.
 Telephone requests will not be honored.
 Official transcripts will be mailed directly to the recipient indicated on the form.
-Copies of transcripts that are hand-delivered will be considered unofficial.
 Unofficial transcripts may be obtained via the myPEAK portal.